kiali/kiali.io/content/en/docs/Features/validations.md

 A DestinationRule subset without labels may miss the destination endpoint linked with a specific workload.

+If there is any other subset with valid labels, the severity of this warning is changed to Info.

 #### Resolution
 Validate that a subset is properly configured.